Table of contents

 Technical Admin

-Designed for IT teams and system administrators.
-Technical Admins manage integrations (Google Workspace, Microsoft 365, Atlassian, GitHub, Zoom, and others) but cannot access other users' work data.
-This protects privacy while allowing essential system maintenance.
+Designed for IT teams.
+Technical Admins manage integrations (Google Workspace, Microsoft 365, Atlassian, GitHub, Zoom, and others) but do not have access to work activity of other users.

 Manager